pywbem/pywbemtools/docs/pywbemcli/commands.rst

 ``namespace create`` command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``namespace create`` command creates a CIM namespace on the WBEM server of the :term:`current connection`.
+The ``namespace create`` command creates a :term:`CIM namespace` on the WBEM server of the :term:`current connection`.

 Leading and trailing slash (``/``) characters specified in the NAMESPACE argument will be stripped.

 The namespace must not yet exist on the server.

-The Interop namespace must exist on the server and cannot be created using this command.
+The :term:`Interop namespace` must exist on the server and cannot be created using this command.

 WBEM servers may not allow this operation or may severely limit the conditions under which a namespace can be created on the server.